 The elderly are our most vulnerable citizens and they should be treated with care, respect, and appreciation for what they have done to build this nation.
 Unfortunately many nursing homes in Kentucky abuse and neglect the residents they have a duty to care for.
 This lack of care is sometimes referred to as elder abuse and can come in multiple forms such as physical abuse, emotional abuse, or neglect.
 If you have a loved one in a nursing home and feel they may be in danger, you should relocate them immediately then contact a Paducah nursing home abuse lawyer.

 In 2000, studies of over 2,100 nursing homes showed that over 1/3 of all the nursing homes in the U.S. have been cited for nursing home abuse or negligence.
 Even more disturbing is that, according to the same study, over ½ of all nursing home staff has admitted to mistreating patients.
-There are several different types of Elder Abuse including, but not limited to Physical Abuse, Emotional Abuse and Neglect.

 What’s Considered Abuse or Neglect of the Elderly in the Commonwealth of Kentucky?

 There are several different types of elder abuse including, but not limited to physical abuse, emotional abuse, and neglect:

 Physical Abuse occurs anytime the actions of staff, other residents, or familiar visitors results in injury or impairment.
 This can include hitting, kicking, tight restraints, confinement, overmedication etc. Physical Abuse makes up for 15.7% of all nursing home abuse cases.
 Signs of physical Elder Abuse include, but are not limited to bruises, fear of Nursing Home Staff, bedsores, or strange injuries that you get no explanation for.